- 1 Common symptoms

 Find a psychiatrist

 You can find one in any government hospital or private practice.
-Those in government hospitals will require a referral from the polyclinic.
+Those in government hospitals will require a referral from a polyclinic.

 Find a family physician who has interest in psychiatry